pramnora/python/others-code/chatbot/google/genai/README.md

 -(**NOTE**: You may if you wish choose to 'delete' the Google API key, afterwards...; so as to avoid running up charges.)-

-Set up a virtual environment:
+Set up a virtual environment/and, then, *activate* it:

+-(**NOTE**: In order to deactivate the virtual environment...you just need to type in the command: deactivate; then, press: [Enter] key.)-

 > sudo apt install python3-venv python3.12-venv -y
 > python3 -m venv my-env